dadkakdead/ScrapeMe/README.md

 ![ScrapeMe-demo](https://github.com/devrazdev/ScrapeMe/raw/master/misc/demo.gif)

+To get more impressions you can watch the [smashing video clip about ScrapeMe].

+[smashing video clip about ScrapeMe]: <https://www.youtube.com/watch?v=z6Zkbmm88Hg>

 ### Yet another tool? ###
 > ["Tools and frameworks come and go.
 Choose the one that fits the job."]